 When to refer

 EYC offers support to young carers living in the North and South-East of Edinburgh.
-If you, or a young person you know aged between 5 and 25 care for, or are affected by somebody at home living with a physical disability, mental ill health or substance misuse issues and may enjoy a break from caring, some extra support, or just somebody to talk to, you can make a referral to us.
+If you, or a young person you know aged between 5 and 25 care for, or are affected by somebody at home living with a physical disability, mental ill health or substance use issues and may enjoy a break from caring, some extra support, or just somebody to talk to, you can make a referral to us.
 You can also make a referral for a Young Carer Statement (more info below).

 Who can refer

 Third parties: Any person can make a referral to EYC on behalf of a young carer, using the Referral form for Professionals, Parents & Guardians form.
 This form can be used by, for example; other family members, social workers, community and health workers, GPs, school and guidance teachers and voluntary sector workers.
 Please take time to read the supporting EYC Referral Information and Guidance and Referrals for Young Carers with Additional Needs notes and the before completing the form.